mckennapsean/dissertation/content/04-example.md

 high-level view of a design project and the pattern or flow of design activities as well as the low-level detail of specific visualization artifacts and design methods utilized.
-In the next section, we explore in detail the user-centered design method of qualitative coding for three CTA papers which was our team's first primary focus for the project.
+In the next section, we explore in detail the user-centered design method of qualitative coding for three papers, which was our team's first primary focus for the project.
 During this method, we uncovered codes and design opportunities that could be useful for other visualization designers in this space, and we reflect on this method as a substitute for users in the visualization design process.